 The best thing you can do for your myopic child is to provide them with myopia management treatments.
 Even if your child doesn’t have myopia but is at risk, have their eyes checked annually, or as often as your optometrist recommends.

-To schedule your child’s myopia consultation, call The Myopia Management Center at Sunrise Eye Care in Sunrise today!
+To schedule your child’s myopia consultation, call The Myopia Management Center at Sunrise Specialty Lens & Dry Eye Institute in Sunrise today!

 - A: Childhood myopia is a significant risk factor for developing sight-threatening eye diseases later in life.
 These serious eye conditions include glaucoma, cataracts, retinal detachment and age-related macular degeneration.